DURATION

 Benchmark Analysis

-Summary: The main issues I found within the STC website were the lack of hierarchy and clear mission statement, the repetitiveness of links, and formatting issues that could easily lose information and the user's attention.
+Summary: The main issues I found within the STC website were the lack of hierarchy and clear mission statement, the repetitiveness of links, and formatting issues that could lose information and the user's attention.

 Competitive Analysis